Ronak-Kumar1023/Cloud-Home-Lab/README.md

 - Kali Attacker IP Address:
 - Security Tools EC2 IP Address:

 ## Future Improvements
 - User Data Scripts: Enhance automation with additional setup scripts.
 - Monitoring: Integrate monitoring and alerting for security and performance.
 - Scalability: Add more instances and resources as needed for expanded functionality.

+## Acknowledgements
+This project was inspired by "Cybersecurity Home Lab" by Grant Collins